Directions and Submission Details

 When you're ready to submit your application

-• An email will be sent to you when the signature pages are received.
+An email notification will be sent to you when each requested signature is received.

 Share